workhorsy/pijamas/docs/index.md

 nothing, I guess? :)

 Try looking at the test suite in [`tests/pyjamas_spec.d`](/tests/pyjamas_spec.d) to see some "real world" testing of the library.
-Even though we are using [Silly](https://gitlab.com/AntonMeep/silly) testing runner, this library is supposed to be framework agnostic.

 BTW, I'll be glad to accept help in writting the documentation.

 ## Tests